MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Analyzing Your Data with *rxLogit*

 Now, let’s estimate a logistic regression on whether or not an individual is a fraud risk.
-We’ll continue to use the same compute context and data source, and specify a large model – 60 independent variables, including the 3 dummy variables that are dropped.
-Note that in R (and RevoScaleR) every level of a categorical factor variable is automatically treated as a separate dummy variable:
+We continue to use the same compute context and data source, and specify a large model – 60 independent variables, including the 3 dummy variables that are dropped.
+In R (and RevoScaleR) every level of a categorical factor variable is automatically treated as a separate dummy variable:

 	logitObj <- rxLogit(fraudRisk ~ state + gender + cardholder + balance +